Hi, I'm Adam, I write code for fun and for profit.

 Self-taught since childhood (Meteor, JQuery and Angular 1 days), then formally as part of ISE (MSc) which is a new method of teaching software engineering through graded industry residencies (half of time spent in college).
 I worked on factory automation and teleoperation, ADAS Radar ML and AI Investment research software during my residencies.
 In my free time I worked on competition rockets and their simulations and payloads.

 Comfortable with Kubernetes, Linux and the usual Cloud platform suspects.
-Go was my first (real job) language, have since picked up Zig and Rust for more systems focused projects.
+Go and Python were my first (real job) languages, have since picked up Zig, OCaml and Rust for systems projects and for correctness.
 I used to do web dev freelance so I am proficient with the React + <todays popular metaframework> stack.

 Open Source